-12. No development shall commence until details of the mechanical ventilation system for the bedroom of the flat at third floor level that is served by the window referred to in Condition 11 above have been submitted to and approved in writing by the Local Planning Authority.
+12. No development shall commence until details of the mechanical ventilation system for the kitchen area and bathroom of the flat at third floor level that are served by the windows referred to in Condition 11 above have been submitted to and approved in writing by the Local Planning Authority.
 These details shall include the location of the system within the flat, the noise levels of the system and the location of the air intake and extract vents.
 The flat shall not be occupied until the mechanical ventilation system has been installed as approved.
 The system shall be retained at all times.